JagdeepSing/ossu-cs-coursework/README.md

-# ossu-cs-coursework
+# OSSU Computer Science

-Collection of all the work for OSSU's computer science curriculum
+After finishing the Full Stack JavaScript course at Code Fellows, I've become obsessed with computer science (thanks to my amazing instructor Vinicio).
+Luckily there's plenty of time now for me to learn about anything I want.